herolab-uga/ros-network-analysis/README.md

 ### ROS Parameters
 There are two ROS parameters associated with this node.
 "INTERFACE_NAME" --> sets the device id of the network interface.
-By default it is set to "wlan0" "update_rate_network_delay" -> sets the message publishing frequency
+By default it is set to "wlan0" "update_rate" -> sets the message publishing frequency

 ## Network Quality